lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 As an example, the `hint` may take the form of an FQDN to uniquely identify a Verifier implementation, but the RP MUST NOT blindly make network calls to unknown domain names and trust the results.
 Implementers should also be cautious around `type` OID or `hint` values that cause a short-circuit in the verification logic, such as `None`, `Null`, `Debug`, empty CMW contents, or similar values that could cause the Evidence to appear to be valid when in fact it was not properly checked.

-## Addtional security considerations
+## Additional security considerations

-In addition to the securtiy considerations listed here, implementers should be familiar with the security considerations of the specifications on this this depends: PKCS#10 [RFC2986], CRMF [4211], as well as general security concepts relating to evidence and remote attestation; many of these concepts are discussed in the Remote ATtestation prodedureS (RATS) Architecture [RFC9334] sections 6 Roles and Entities, 7 Trust Model, 9 Freshness, 11 Privacy Considerations, and 12 Security Considerations.
-Implementers should also be aware of any security considerations relating to the specific evidence format being carried withinin the CSR.
+In addition to the security considerations listed here, implementers should be familiar with the security considerations of the specifications on this this depends: PKCS#10 [RFC2986], CRMF [4211], as well as general security concepts relating to evidence and remote attestation; many of these concepts are discussed in the Remote ATtestation prodedureS (RATS) Architecture [RFC9334] sections 6 Roles and Entities, 7 Trust Model, 9 Freshness, 11 Privacy Considerations, and 12 Security Considerations.
+Implementers should also be aware of any security considerations relating to the specific evidence format being carried within the CSR.

 --- back